kira-xc/AminoGasus/README.md

 python3 sub_tools/ndc2http.py
 ```

-and paste all ndc links
-andwhen you finsh type :
+and paste all ndc links , and when you finsh type :
 ```
 @end
 ```